Nationality Checking Service and European Settlement Scheme

 - Text message: text the word “VISA” to 07537416944

-- Email: email@example.com (Please include a telephone number you can be contacted on if possible).
+- Email: visa - we are digital (Please include a telephone number you can be contacted on if possible).

 European Union Settlement Scheme